arianshnsz/Django-Task-Reminder/README.md

 <details>

 <summary>
-4. Generate the Django Secrete key (click to the steps):
+4. Generate the Django Secrete key (click to show the steps):
 </summary>

    * Access the Python Interactive Shell: